Monuj123/asr-indian-languages-benchmark/README.md

 - **Tamil is the hardest language in the benchmark** (best result: 23.37% WER on Kathbath, 30.7% on IndicVoices), roughly double Bengali's error rate (13.2%/13.49%), pointing to lower training-data coverage and/or higher acoustic/script complexity. **Bengali is the easiest**, with the strongest results across nearly every model tested.

 **Overall recommendation:** IndicConformer-600M-Multilingual (RNNT) is the recommended default across all five languages — it is either the best or a very close second in every language on both datasets, and beats the commercial APIs outright on Bengali, Telugu, and Tamil.
-Gnani Prisma v2.5 is worth considering specifically for Hindi and Marathi, with the 8kHz-evaluation caveat above kept in mind.
+Gnani Prisma v2.5 is worth considering specifically for Hindi and Marathi.
 Vaani-FastConformer remains the pick where streaming/low-latency inference matters more than the last fraction of a WER point.

 ---